Kuopio Market Hall

 Kuopio Market Hall is an Art Nouveau-style market hall on Kuopio Market Square in the Multimäki district in Kuopio, Finland.
 The market hall has a sales point for 30 companies.
 It is open all year round six days a week.

 Services

 The market is known for selling meat and traditional fish pies, named kalakukko, as well as handmade craft items.
-Apaja Shopping Cente is underground, located below the market hall.
+Apaja Shopping Center is underground, located below the market hall.

 History

 The building was designed by Johan Victor Strömberg and the market hall began operations in August 1902.
 Prior to the construction of the market, the area served as horse stables.
 The hall was expanded in 1914 with a meat inspection center designed by Arne Sirelius, which now functions as a fish market.
 Later, the appearance of the hall has been improved and interior renovations have been made.
 The demolition of the market hall was last seriously discussed in the 1960s.
 However, it was decided to renovate the market hall in the early 1970s.
 The current coloring of the building dates from this period.